Complementary Therapies

 Choosing Essential Oils

 Lavender is among the safest and most widely used essential oils.
 It is wonderful for decreasing anxiety and increasing relaxation.
 It is also among the most studied of all essential oils.
 Peppermint oil can help fight fatigue and enhance alertness.
 There is no right or wrong essential oil.
 Smelling samples will help you identify what works best for you.
+Many integrative practitioners also have expertise in working with and recommending essential oils.

 Explore: Lemon balm, Lavender, Geranium, Peppermint, Eucalyptus